If you’re asked, “how much do you bench, bro?” and your answer is “not enough,” I truly sympathize with you.

-The thing is, we exercise chest muscles and supportive muscles to build strength, but seldom pay attention to energy transfer.
-Energy translates well on the bench through 5 points of contact, where your head, shoulders, and hips are touching the bench and your feet are planted on the ground.
+The thing is, we exercise chest muscles and supportive muscles to build strength but seldom pay attention to energy transfer.
+Energy translates well on the bench through 5 points of contact, where your head, shoulders, and hips touch the bench, and your feet are planted on the ground.
 Together, they give you the perfect form.

 Maintaining The Proper Form: 101

 Doing exercises without proper form and bench press setup will not yield the desired results.
 It’s a bitter pill to swallow, but it's the truth.
 So, if you want to be confident that you’re bench pressing to a bigger, stronger chest, you might want to focus on maintaining proper form.

 Here’s how you can position yourself for a bench press: